Auburn Bulletin 2024-2025

 The Chemical Engineering Department offers graduate programs leading to the degrees of master of science and doctor of philosophy.
 Specialized courses and research training are provided in a wide variety of specialties within chemical engineering or related interdisciplinary areas.
 Some of these specialties include: surface science, biochemical engineering, catalysis, pulp and paper engineering, environmental engineering, waste conversion, computer-aided process design and simulation, novel bioseparations systems, chemical kinetics and reactor design, biomedical engineering, process control and optimization, thermodynamics, advanced energy research, mass and energy transfer, electrochemical engineering, polymer engineering, interfacial phenomena, process synthesis, material science, nanotechnology, and space science.
 Additionally, individualized interdisciplinary programs which cross the traditional departmental boundaries are encouraged.
 These may include collaborative work in chemistry, engineering disciplines, physics, mathematics, agriculture, forestry, biology, microbiology, genetics and health sciences or other areas.

 The applicant must hold a bachelor’s degree or its equivalent from an institution of recognized standing and must have the pre-requisite undergraduate experience in areas of study relevant to the proposed graduate program.
 The General Test of the Graduate Record Examination (GRE) is required.
 If the applicant’s undergraduate degree is other than chemical engineering, an individualized plan of study will be developed to impart the critical skills inherent in the bachelor’s chemical engineering program.
 All applicants will be evaluated on an individual basis by the Chemical Engineering Graduate Admissions Committee.
 The admissions committee will evaluate the undergraduate (and graduate) record, GRE scores, letters of recommendation and any experience in research.
-Non-core, non-duplicating, “A” grade graduate courses from another university are eligible as determined by the Graduate Program Officer for transfer credit (maximum of 6 credit hours for Masters, 12 credit hours for PhD)
+Non-core, non-duplicating, “A” grade graduate courses from another university are eligible as determined by the graduate program officer for transfer credit (maximum of 6 credit hours for Masters, 12 credit hours for PhD)

 The master of science may be earned under a thesis or non-thesis option.
 There is not a language requirement for either option.
 For both options, a total of 30 semester hours of work is necessary and at least 21 hours must be in chemical engineering (CHEN).
 A total of 12 hours must be taken at the 7000 level or higher, the remaining 18 hours must be at the 6000 level or higher.
 The following core courses must be taken for a total of 9 hours: